MH17 judges reject request to investigate alternative crash scenarios | Law-Order

 MH17 judges reject request to investigate alternative crash scenarios

-Judges hearing the case against four defendants in the 2014 downing of Malaysia Airlines flight MH17 on Wednesday rejected a defence request for more time to investigate alternative scenarios into the crash in eastern Ukraine.
+Judges hearing the case against four defendants in the 2014 downing of Malaysia Airlines flight MH17 over eastern Ukraine rejected on Wednesday a defence request for more time to investigate alternative explanations for the crash.

 The Dutch government holds Moscow responsible, and three Russians and a Ukrainian are on trial for murder.
-None of the suspects is in custody and only one is represented in court proceedings.
+None of the suspects are in custody.
+One, Russian Oleg Pulatov, is represented in court proceedings; the other three are being tried in absentia.
 Russia has always denied involvement and has promoted a range of alternative theories, which the investigators rejected as unsupported by evidence.

 - READ MORE ON: